-The Bachelor of Science in Architecture & Environmental Design (BSAED) is also an important component of the SA+P family.
-BSAED is a four-year para-professional program structured to integrate elements of the built and natural environment with the professional ability to produce a meaningful response to the changing needs of urban society patterned by a wide cultural backdrop.
-The program advances the concept of critical thinking by which each student can visualize, discuss and represent a detailed conceptualization, application, investigation, syntheses, and an evaluation of the connections between them.
+The undergraduate program in Architecture & Environmental Design (AREN) is also an important component of the SA+P family.
+The four-year pre-professional Bachelor of Science in Architecture and Environmental Design degree program is structured to integrate elements of the built and natural environment with the professional ability to produce a meaningful response to the changing needs of urban society patterned by a wide cultural influence.
+The program advances the concepts of critical thinking so that each student can visualize, discuss and represent a detailed conceptualization, application, investigation, syntheses, and an evaluation of the connections between each concept.
 Students are taught to accept responsibility for their role in creating environments as well as how to communicate ethical practices that lead to informed decision making.

-In Fall 2010, SA+P began offering a Bachelor of Science in Construction Management, with its core misstion to educate students on basic construction management principles and practices, as well as their application to sustainable construction projects.
+In Fall 2010, the SA+P began offering a Bachelor of Science in Construction Management, with its core mission to educate students on basic construction management principles and practices as well as their application to sustainable construction projects.

-As such, SA+P students become knowledgeable of planning, design and management as a predictive decision-making process with the examination of human factors involved in the necessarily collaborative activity of environmental intervention and preservation.
-The aim is to graduate competent and dedicated professionals.
+As such, SA+P students become knowledgeable of planning, design, and management as predictive decision-making processes by the examination of human factors involved in the necessarily collaborative activity of environmental intervention and preservation.
+The aim of the SA+P is to graduate competent and dedicated professionals.

 MORGAN School of Architecture and Planning Vision and Mission Statements promote critical inquiry built upon the diversity of students and faculty working collaboratively to ensure innovative, exploratory, and socially responsible design and planning professions.